daphany/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis
 ## Linear Regression to Predict MPG
-* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? \n Pr(>|t|)
-Pr(>|t|)
 * Is the slope of the linear model considered to be zero?
 Why or why not?
 H0 : The slope of the linear model is zero, or m = 0